Developer Guide

 different entities (tutorial groups, lessons, students and their records) come together.

-Compared to AddressBook 3, which had a single Person
+Compared to AddressBook 3, which had a single Person object in the model, we had to

 ensuring we adhere to principles such as Separation of concerns